JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 : To control file type association with the IDE in the operating system, implement `com.intellij.openapi.fileTypes.OSFileIdeAssociation`.

 Reader Mode customization
 : Implement `com.intellij.codeInsight.actions.ReaderModeProvider` and register in `com.intellij.readerModeProvider` extension point to apply custom settings for files rendered in reader mode.
+Provide `com.intellij.codeInsight.actions.ReaderModeMatcher` to disable Reader Mode for particular set of files.

 ### Notable Changes in JavaScript Plugin 2020.3